 Muay Thai was inspired by Muay Boran, which is traditionally an unarmed form of combat used in war by the Siamese soldiers of Thailand.
 This was then developed around the 1930s as a ring sport with the introduction of modern fighting equipment (a boxing ring), and a change of rules to enhance safety for all athletes.

 The Kickboxing rule set encourages 2 fighters to stand in front of each other and continuously throw punches and kicks, as some promoters believed that was a more entertaining style.
-Since muay thai incorporates use of the thai clinch, there are often long periods of time where two thai boxers are too close to each other to punch or kick.
-This is where muay thai fighters make use of knees and elbows and sweeps.
+Since Muay Thai incorporates the use of the Thai clinch, there are often long periods of time where two Thai boxers are too close to each other to punch or kick.
+This is where Muay Thai fighters make use of knees and elbows and sweeps.

 It is easy to believe that Muay Thai and kickboxing are the same, mainly because they do look the same to an average onlooker since the latter was inspired by the former.
 The general style of kickboxing has elements of both boxing and karate, but in Australia, the sport introduced more powerful Muay Thai kicks.
 Therefore, many people believe that there is no difference between the two martial arts.

-Regarding rules, there is no clear definition for kickboxing, but for a full thai rules (muay thai as it was meant to be practiced) you can almost guarantee the rules will be the same no matter which promoter or show is hosting them, especially in Thailand.
-Neither sport it “better” or “worse” than the other, it is completely a matter of preference.
+Regarding rules, there is no clear definition for kickboxing, but for a full Thai rule (Muay Thai as it was meant to be practised) you can almost guarantee the rules will be the same no matter which promoter or show is hosting them, especially in Thailand.
+Neither sport is “better” or “worse” than the other, it is completely a matter of preference.